TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

     1.3 [Basic Functions Remarks](#basic-functions-remarks)

 ## Brief
+This code was used to create some of statistic analysis figures for the following paper - https://biorxiv.org/cgi/content/short/2021.06.17.448649v1

 ### Basic Usage
 In order to run the project, and after changing the path in the "ListOfMouseLists" and the "Mouse" files, one should run:
 ````matlab